ppy/osu-wiki/news/2022/2022-03-05-new-featured-artist-city-girl.md

 **9** of those adventures are up for grabs from [**City Girl**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/245)!

 While these songs aren't nearly as intense as your average rhythm game song, they can still be difficult under the right circumstances.
-Watch [kurtis-](https://osu.ppy.sh/users/5477343) play through [City Girl - L2M (feat.
+Watch ::kurtis-::{ user-id=5477343 } play through [City Girl - L2M (feat.
 Kelsey Kuan)](https://osu.ppy.sh/beatmapsets/1668789) with approach rates between 8.5 and 11 (yes, *eleven*), then tap along to these other previews:

 <div align="center">
     <video width="100%" controls>